Skip to content

 (raw landing table: OFF_AMAZON_PERFORMANCE_BY_MANUAL_UPLOAD)

-• Off-Amazon coverage is opt-in per channel.
-A channel Pulsy “supports” only has data if its CSV was uploaded.
-An empty off-Amazon result usually means “not uploaded,” not “no spend.”
+• Manual coverage is opt-in per channel.
+A manually supported channel has data only if its CSV was uploaded.
+An empty manual result usually means “not uploaded,” not “no spend.”
+API-backed channels do not need that CSV path.

-• Off-Amazon data lags by the upload + the daily load.
-It’s visible only after the once-daily load runs (the design targets ~00:30 KST), against whatever was submitted before then — so treat it as at least a day behind, more if uploads are irregular.
+• Manual data lags by the upload + the daily load.
+It is visible only after the once-daily load runs (the design targets ~00:30 KST), against whatever was submitted before then — so treat it as at least a day behind, more if uploads are irregular.

 All examples here use placeholders (Brand A, Campaign A) — never a real advertiser, in either locale.